sokal1456/skalra_blog/content/blog/creating-a-new-theme.md

 1. This blog represents my personal views and learning journey.

-2. Please use the material in this blog as a reference point as I don't claim to be an expert on any of these topics.
+2. Please use the material in this blog as a reference as I don't claim to be an expert on any of these topics.